 What Does a VPN Router Do?

 Just like standard routers, VPN routers enable you to connect to the Web.
 However, these are designed to take advantage of VPN services.
 This means routing your Web traffic through a secure server.
 As your traffic leaves this server, it gets a new IP address, and it becomes encrypted.
 Differently said, VPN routers allow you to be fully anonymous online.

 What Are DD-WRT Routers?

 Here’s what you need to know about DD-WRT.
-Use the provided link to learn the basics of this technology.
 Then, take a look at our article on the very best DD-WRT routers.
-If you’re on a strict budget, we have an article on the best DD-WRT routers under $50.
+If you’re on a strict budget, we have an article on the best DD-WRT routers under $50 and under $100.

 A good place to start is our VPN Buyer’s Guide.
 If you want to go back one step and take a look at the basics, here’s how VPN work.
 Of course, you’ll find some niche categories as well, depending on your needs.
 For example, some VPNs keep no logs, or the best VPNs for torrenting, gaming, and streaming.

 What’s the Best VPN Router for Home Users?

 You’ve reached the end of our guide to the best VPN routers in 2021.
 With that said, feel free to post your comment below in case of any questions.
 And also, don’t forget to tell us about your pick.
 Thanks for reading!